Global-Development-and-Politics-of-Data/International-Aid-and-Humanitarianism/README.md

 # **Data Sources**

 The data come from:
-  X,
-  Y,
-  Z.
+  ECHO_Assistance, The European Civil Protection and Humanitarian Aid Operations, downloaded from https://euaidexplorer.ec.europa.eu/content/explore/recipients_en
+  USAID and US DoS, US Department of State and the United States Agency for International Development, downloaded from https://foreignassistance.gov/consolidation (these websites are consolodating, to ensure students have access to the data it is available here)
+  Sida_Assistance, Swedish International Development Cooperation Agency, downloaded from OpenAid.se/en: https://openaid.se/en/activities/overview?recipient=LB&sectorCategory=720&year=2016
+  Vulnerability_Assessment, UN OCHCA and The Humanitarian Data Exchange, downloaded from https://data.humdata.org/dataset/vulnerability-assessment-of-syrian-refugees-in-lebanon

 # **Software**

 This module relies on Excel.
 Excel offers an easy to use, common platform for data management and analysis.
+Many universities offer access to the Microsoft Office Suite of which Excel is a part.
+Google Sheets is an open source version that is available for download here: https://www.google.com/sheets/about/

 # **Workflow**